rjjgallagher/WeatherApp/README.md

 # RyanGallagher
 This is a weather application that is still a work in progress.
-Everything that in been pushed to main thus far is fully functional.
+Everything that has been pushed to main thus far is fully functional.
 The latest version is the branch
 "Assignment6".

 All of the classes for this project can be found via app/src//main/java/com/example/ryangallagher of each branch.